 Anyone who is self-employed or who runs a small business knows how stressful running your own business can be.
 Small businesses often have a variety of different challenges and risks that larger organisations and corporations don’t have.

-If you are a self-employed coach, healer, or therapist, and one man or one woman business well all the decisions and pressures go to you, no one else.
+If you are a self-employed coach, healer, or therapist, or a solopreneur where all the decisions and pressures go to you, no one else.
 Struggling to survive is one of the biggest challenges small businesses face, in-fact only 42% of any micro-businesses seem to make it to their fifth year.
 The rate of survival of many coaching and healing businesses is even lower.
-Mostly due to poor business and marketing skills.
+Mostly due to poor business and marketing skills or burnout.

 Small Business Stress And Work Absenteeism

 Stress at work can be one of the biggest causes of poor decision making and poor performance so Stress Risk Assessment is helpful.
 Stress is also one of the biggest causes of work absenteeism.
 Personal sickness or absenteeism can be a disaster for the self-employed or small business owner.

 That is why it is important for small businesses or anyone who is self-employed to find healthy ways to reduce both personal and small business stress.
 The more stress-resilient you and your staff are the more likely you are to thrive than just survive.